aimms/documentation/dataexchange/api.rst

 	Create an account SAS query string for the storage account associated with an AIMMS cloud account.

+	:param accountName: input element parameter holding the name of the storage account to be used.
 	:param queryString: output string parameter holding the generated SAS query string
 	:param permissions: the permission string used in creating the SAS query string
 	:param expiry: the expiry in seconds from now for the generated SAS query string